 Pro tip: I have seen the API not work on just a couple of contacts out of nearly 1,000 registrations so that the unique join code field is blank.
 If this makes you nervous, use the Zoom emails.
 Another option is to make the default value of the Webinar Join Link be something like: “ERROR—your join link could not load.
 Please contact us ASAP.”

 If registration isn’t required for your webinar, you’ll want to get the generic join link from Zoom to include in your email.
 This is under the “Invite Attendees” tab.

-Then head back over to your workflow from step 5 and add a delay of five minutes (for HubSpot and Zoom to sync) at the bottom and then add an action to send your email confirmation.
+Publish your follow-up email.
+Then, head back over to your workflow from Step 5 and add a delay of five minutes (for HubSpot and Zoom to sync) at the bottom.
+Finally, add an action to send your email confirmation.

 7. Create your email invitation

 You can now create a promotional email in HubSpot with your branding to invite people to the webinar.
 Simply include a link to your landing page, and you are good to go.

 To see who has registered for the webinar, simply create a Smart List in HubSpot with the criteria of anyone who filled out the form on your landing page.
 Use this list to exclude people from future webinar email promotions, since they already signed up.